JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 In photoshop, for example, the paintbucket is the tool that fills in an area that share the same color.

-Could the same thing be done on Processing?
+..
+But how do we do the same thing on Processing?

 ### What are flood fills?
 When you fill an area of a photo using a paintbucket tool, what are you doing?